epiecs/mikodo/README.md

 ## Inventories

 To ease your life Mikodo includes several inventory providers.
-As of now only the BaseInventory and NornirInventory is implemented.
-PhpIpam is in the works.

 Inventories allow you to easily select specific hosts and/or groups from your inventory.
 Inventories also allow you to set default values on a global level and/or group level.